Food Track and Trace Solutions

 In 2011, the General Directorate of Food and Control created the Food Safety Information System (GGBS) to ensure consumers’ access to safe food.
 The purpose of the system is for consumers to access safe food.

-The Canadian Food Inspection Authority (CFIA) took an important step towards food safety and enacted the Safe Food for Canadians Regulations (SFCR) on January 15, 2019.
+The Canadian Food Inspection Agency (CFIA) took an important step towards food safety and enacted the Safe Food for Canadians Regulations (SFCR) on January 15, 2019.
 Food traceability requirements in the content of the regulation are based on the principles created by the International Food Standards (Codex Alimentarius).
 Canada, in the content of the regulation for food traceability; specified traceability requirements, labeling requirements and documentation details.
 Canada, in the content of the regulation for food traceability, specified traceability requirements, labeling requirements and documentation details.

 In Canada, where most businesses use food traceability systems, there are also businesses that do not use these technologies.
 Not using traceability technologies in food production causes some problems in Canada as in many countries.
 Failure to ensure food safety and disruption of recycling processes can be shown as examples of these problems.
 SFCR requirements for food traceability are targeted to become widespread in 2020-2021, depending on the food product and production capacity.